emilelampe/emilelampe.github.io/index.md

 ### maestros - Multi-label Stratified Group Splits

 A tool that can split multi-label data while maintaining group-independency amongst the splits and stratifying the data.
-Included are functions to split data into a training and test set, to create k folds for cross validation, and to output a graph showing the multi-label stratification of the created training and test set.
+Included are functions to split data into a training and test set, output a graph to visually show the stratification, and print a stratification report.

 [GitHub](https://github.com/emilelampe/maestros){:target="_blank"}